- Tourist visas

 If you wish to participate in the Australian International Student Program, you must complete a full-time registered course.

 For this, you need a student visa.
-For business visits of less than three months, you will need a business visa (short stay) to acquire Australian visa for Austrian citizens for conferences or business meetings.
+For business visits of less than three months, you will need a business visa (short stay) to acquire Australian visas on-line for Austrian citizens for conferences or business meetings.

-If you are organizing a business event or a conference, you may need another visa.
+If you are organizing a business event or a conference, you may need another Australian ETA.
 For longer-term employment in Australia, you need to be sponsored by a company that wants to employ you for up to four years.